 It’s not that something is wrong with you.
 It’s that you’re simply framing your goals all wrong because you haven’t embraced your tendency.

 In fact, these tendencies meant that there were LOTS of people that acted the exact same way just by their nature (side note fact: obliger is the largest tendency).
-So, it wasn’t just me not being able to get my act together.
+So, it’s not just you not being able to get your act together.